Dewa 19: 2000-2011: blockbuster success and disbanded

 In 2000, Dewa made a breakthrough, along with the release time of their fifth album Bintang Lima, the band changed their name from Dewa 19 back to Dewa.
 Bintang Lima was a huge commercial success, selling over 1.7 million copies in Indonesia.
 It is the highest selling album in the band's career history.
 When they recorded the album, Erwin returned to the band as bass guitar player.
-In this album their signature songs are "Roman Picisan", "Dua Sejoli", "Risalah Hati", "Separuh Nafas", "Cemburu", "Lagu Cinta" & "Sayap-Sayap Patah".
+In this album, their signature songs are "Roman Picisan", "Dua Sejoli", "Risalah Hati", "Separuh Nafas", "Cemburu", "Lagu Cinta" & "Sayap-Sayap Patah".
 Dewa then toured 36 cities to promote the album while introducing their new formation.
 Through this album, Dewa won three AMI Awards 2000, namely "Best Singer / Group", "Best Song" ("Roman Picisan") and "Best Album".
 Rolling Stone Magazine ranked the album 96th in the list of "150 Best Indonesian Albums".

 In 2002, "Arjuna Mencari Cinta", one of Dewa's hit songs in the album, "Cintailah Cinta", was plagued by copyright issues and eventually the band was forced to change the name to "Arjuna" only.
 Erwin left due to differences with the band's management and was replaced by Yuke Sampurna, former bassist of The Groove.
-In this album their signature songs are "Arjuna", "Kosong", "Mistikus Cinta", "Pupus", "Cintailah Cinta", "Kasidah Cinta", & "Air Mata".
+In this album, their signature songs are "Arjuna", "Kosong", "Mistikus Cinta", "Pupus", "Cintailah Cinta", "Kasidah Cinta", & "Air Mata".
 This album also gained success like its predecessor.
-Before it was officially released on the market this album had even sold 200,000 copies.
+Before it was officially released on the market, this album had already sold 200,000 copies.
 Total album sales have reached more than 1.04 million copies.
 At the 2002 AMI Awards, Dewa was given three awards for the categories "Best Duo / Pop Group", "Best Song" ("Arjuna") and "Best Album Cover".

 In 2004, Dewa released a live album entitled Atas Nama Cinta I & II followed by the studio album Laskar Cinta.
 Later, in the same year, Dewa returned their name to Dewa 19 again.
-In this album, they recorded one English song, "Sweetest Place" along with their hit songs, "Pangeran Cinta", "Satu", "Hidup Ini Indah" and "Hadapi Dengan Senyuman", and success sold over 600,000 copies.
+In this album, they recorded one English song, "Sweetest Place" along with their hit songs, "Pangeran Cinta", "Satu", "Hidup Ini Indah" and "Hadapi Dengan Senyuman", and successfully sold over 600,000 copies.